 5 Potential Health Benefits of Juniper Berries

-Juniper berries have been used in traditional medicine for their astringent and antiseptic properties.
+Juniper berries have been used in traditional medicine for their astringenti XA substance or chemical agent that helps shrink tissues and dry up skin secretions to tighten pores. and antiseptic properties.
 Here are a few more potential and emerging health benefits of juniper berries.

 1. Highly Rich In Nutrients And Powerful Compounds